apacdevpmmresources/Indonesia/README.md

 # Indonesia

-Contain resources for the events happen in ID region.
+This repo contains resources for events that happen in Indonesia.